 Big News for Advanced Parkinson’s

 Washington, D.C. — Today, an FDA advisory board voted to approve Acadia Pharmaceutical’s new antipsychotic medication, pimavanserin, which will be marketed under the name Nuplazid™.
-Previously, there was no FDA-approved drug for the treatment of psychosis in Parkinson’s, and expert neurologists and psychiatrists had the option of several atypical antipsychotic medications, none of which were proven effective in Parkinson’s, or one that was proven effective but had a fairly negative safety profile, with patients requiring weekly blood tests to make sure that they were tolerating the drug well.
+Previously, there was no FDA-approved drug for the treatment of A broad medical term used to describe a loss of contact with reality that involves hallucinations and/or delusions. in Parkinson’s, and expert neurologists and psychiatrists had the option of several atypical antipsychotic medications, none of which were proven effective in Parkinson’s, or one that was proven effective but had a fairly negative safety profile, with patients requiring weekly blood tests to make sure that they were tolerating the drug well.

 However, with the lack of an FDA-approved drug for Parkinson’s disease psychosis, this troubling and sometimes terrible symptom is frequently untreated or, worse yet, treated with an antipsychotic medication that is not safe for Parkinson’s patients.
 Many antipsychotic drugs work by blocking A chemical messenger (neurotransmitter) that regulates movement and emotions..
 Since Parkinson’s is a disease where dopamine producing neurons are lost, blocking dopamine is bad – we think that sometimes it is fatal.

 The approval of a drug to treat Parkinson’s disease psychosis will mean that there is a clear option for patients.
 These are powerful drugs, so there are risks associated with any antipsychotic treatment – an issue presented to the FDA’s panel by Marc Stone, MD, the FDA’s Deputy Director of Safety – and so patients and families need to be careful and talk to their neurologist about all their options.
 However, with FDA approval, we can hope that most patients with Parkinson’s will have access to a drug designed just for them and for Parkinson’s.